GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/updating-large-sets-of-data-via-recursive-queries/en.md

-# Splitting a big DB update via recursive queries
+# Updating large sets of data via recursive queries

 This GraphQL query is executed recursively.
 It automatically calculates the `$limit` and `$offset` variables and passes them to an execution of itself via a new HTTP request, to execute its logic on a subset of all resources.
 It stops once the GraphQL query logic has been applied on all resources: